 “The lasting effects of mental distraction pose a hidden and pervasive danger that would likely come as a surprise to most drivers,” says Peter Kissinger, President and CEO of the AAA Foundation for Traffic Safety.
 “The results indicate that motorists could miss stop signs, pedestrians and other vehicles while the mind is readjusting to the task of driving.”

-If you or someone you love were injured in a car accident, contact a knowledgeable Colorado auto accident lawyer who can help evaluate your individual case and ensure your legal rights are protected.
+If you or someone you love were injured in a car accident, contact our Denver car accident attorneys who can help evaluate your individual case and ensure your legal rights are protected.

 Free Case Consultation